You are $75 away from free shipping

 Sorry, you must log in to save an item.

 New trends in makeup are introduced almost every day, and it can be hard to keep up with the lingo.
-From baking (your face, not a birthday cake) to hitting pan (no, not banging on kitchen appliances), some of these terms can be confusing.
-Luckily, we’re here to clear the air and explain what some of these different terms actually mean.
-Not only will you be more in the know, you’ll learn tricks for using eye makeup to look more awake, lip liner to make your lips look fuller, and so much more.
-Here are the 10 makeup terms you need to know:
+From baking (your face, not a birthday cake) to hitting pan (no, not banging on kitchen appliances), popular makeup terms can be confusing.
+Luckily, we’re here to clear things up and explain what some of these different terms actually mean.
+Not only will you be more in the know, but you’ll also learn tricks for using eye makeup to look more awake, lip liner to make your lips look fuller, and so much more.
+Here are the 21 makeup terms you need to know.

 While warm chocolate chip cookies may come to mind when you hear “baking,” this is actually the process of applying translucent face powder to your skin and allowing your body heat to melt the product, creating a flawless finish.